Structure-Preserving Model Reduction for Dissipative Mechanical Systems: Second-order frequency- and time-limited balanced truncation

 where the time-dependent right-hand sides are defined as

-on the time interval $T = [t_{0}, t_{\rm f}]$.
-Using those Gramians for the different second-order balanced truncation approaches~\cite{morMeyS96, morChaLVetal06, morReiS08} leads to the second-order limited balanced truncation methods as described in~\cite{morBenW20b}.
-The dense version of the resulting methods is contained in the current version of the MORLAB toolbox~\cite{morBenW19b}, and an implementation for large-scale sparse systems as MATLAB and GNU Octave toolbox can be found in~\cite{morBenW20}.
+on the time interval $\Theta = [t_{0}, t_{\rm{f}}]$; see~\cite{PBTRMV_GawJ90, PBTRMV_Kue18}.
+Using those Gramians for the different second-order balanced truncation approaches~\cite{PBTRMV_MeyS96, PBTRMV_ChaLVetal06, PBTRMV_ReiS08} leads to the second-order limited balanced truncation methods as described in~\cite{PBTRMV_Wer21, PBTRMV_BenW21b}.
+The dense version of the resulting methods is contained in the current version of the MORLAB toolbox~\cite{PBTRMV_BenW19b, PBTRMV_BenW21c}, and an implementation for large-scale sparse systems as MATLAB and GNU Octave toolbox can be found in~\cite{PBTRMV_BenW21a}.

-As numerical example for the frequency-limited approach, we consider the triple chain oscillator example as in~\cite{morBedBDetal19}.
-We reduce the original model ($n = 1\,201$) by the second-order frequency-limited balanced truncation method in the interval $[5 \cdot 10^{-3}, 5 \cdot 10^{-2}]$\,rad/sec using the eight different second-order balancing formulas from~\cite{morBenW20b} to the order $r = 34$.
-The computations are done using the dense implementation of the second-order frequency-limited balanced truncation method from the latest version of the MORLAB toolbox~\cite{morBenW19b}.
-The results can be seen in Fig.~\ref{fig:triplechain} with the transfer functions and the relative approximation errors.
-The computed reduced-order models are denoted according to the used balancing formulas from~\cite{morBenW20b}.
+As numerical example for the frequency-limited approach, we consider the triple chain oscillator example as in~\cite{PBTRMV_BedBDetal19}.
+We reduce the original model ($n = 1\,201$) by the second-order frequency-limited balanced truncation method in the interval $[5 \cdot 10^{-3}, 5 \cdot 10^{-2}]$\,rad/s using the eight different second-order balancing formulas from~\cite{PBTRMV_BenW21b} to the order $r = 34$.
+The computations are done using the dense implementation of the second-order frequency-limited balanced truncation method from the latest version of the MORLAB toolbox~\cite{PBTRMV_BenW19b, PBTRMV_BenW21c}.
+The results can be seen in \Cref{PBTRMV_fig:triplechain} with the transfer functions and the relative approximation errors.
+The computed reduced-order models are denoted according to the used balancing formulas from~\cite{PBTRMV_BenW21b}.
 We clearly see the good approximation behavior in the frequency range of interest.
-Note that only the system computed by the fv formula is stable, while all others become unstable.
+Only the system computed by the fv formula is stable, while all others become unstable.
+The preservation of stability by the fv formula follows directly from the preservation of the symmetric positive definiteness of the system matrices via the underlying one-sided projection.
+However, note that in general for any balancing formula in the classical second-order balanced truncation method, there are counter-examples for the stability preservation~\cite{PBTRMV_ReiS08}.